 Hi, my name is Ruben Ovando.
 I began collecting points and miles when I started traveling part-time for a job in 2005.
 I learned that if I joined a frequent flyer program, I could get points and miles towards free travel!

 My job at the time allowed me to fly on American Airlines, and I started earning miles.
-I then got the Citi American Airlines Platinum card.
+I then got the Citi AAdvantage Platinum Select World Elite Mastercard.
 With the sign-up bonus and the points I earned, I took my first trip to Australia on Qantas in Business Class!

 What was the goal of your trip?